kelseyabreu/TopicTrends/backend/README.md

 1. **Embedding Generation**: Each idea is converted to a high-dimensional vector (512 dimensions) using the nomic-embed-text model
 2. **Similarity Calculation**: Cosine similarity between vectors determines how related ideas are
 3. **Hierarchical Clustering**: Uses scikit-learn's AgglomerativeClustering with a dynamic distance threshold
-4. **Representative Selection**: For each cluster, the idea closest to the centroid becomes the representative
+4. **Representative Selection**: For each topic, the idea closest to the centroid becomes the representative
-5. **Cluster Naming**: A Gemini LLM generates a descriptive name for each cluster based on its ideas
+5. **Topic Naming**: A Gemini LLM generates a descriptive name for each topic based on its ideas

 The distance threshold for clustering automatically adjusts based on the number of ideas:
 - Small groups (< 25 ideas): Threshold = 0.15 (stricter clustering)